Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service.v1/README.md

 - An active Azure account.
 If you don't have one, you can sign up for a free account https://azure.microsoft.com/en-us/free/

-- Latest current Node.js and npm https://nodejs.org/en/download/current/
+- Node.js and npm https://nodejs.org/en/download/

 - Visual Studio Code https://code.visualstudio.com/Download

-- Azure Functions Core Tools v2.
-Follow the "Running on your local machine" instructions here to install it: https://blogs.msdn.microsoft.com/appserviceteam/2017/09/25/develop-azure-functions-on-any-platform/
+- Azure Functions Core Tools https://www.npmjs.com/package/azure-functions-core-tools

 - RESTful Client that will help you test the functions both locally and when deployed to Azure.
 One option is Postman https://www.getpostman.com/